 Staff do not need to be able to determine whether their concern is a low level concern, or if it would be dealt with under our managing allegations policy.
 Staff must simply by empowered to share their concern.
-The determination regarding process will be made by the Designated Safeguarding Leads (Head Teacher's).
+The determination regarding process will be made by the Designated Safeguarding Leads and headteacher.